Sunday Adelaja: Alleged fraud

+Adelaja considers the police's decision to investigate him for involvement in the financial group's machinations as an implementation of political order.
+He has said that the cause of the financial problems at the King's Capital financial group was the economic crisis rather than deliberate fraud and that his wife lost money by participating in the scheme.

+No court case was brought against Adelaja, and in 2023, a court found that the case had passed its statute of limitations.
+In 2024, The Economist reported that "a lawyer close to the case says the authorities are attempting to appeal that decision".

+Theology

-On 28 December 2008, nine leaders of evangelical churches in Ukraine signed a statement in which they, among other things, dissociate themselves from Sunday Adelaja and his activity.
-They accuse him of trying to create a cult of personality, and accuse him of using methods and activity based on self-advertisement, exaggeration of personal merits, teaching the doctrine of prosperity and the sin of love of money, and his practice of cursing the church members and parishioners who disagree with his opinion.
+On 28 December 2008, nine leaders of evangelical churches in Ukraine signed a statement in which they, among other things, dissociated themselves from Sunday Adelaja and his activity.
+They accused him of trying to create a cult of personality and of using methods and activity based on self-advertisement, exaggeration of personal merits, teaching the doctrine of prosperity and the sin of love of money, and his practice of cursing the church members and parishioners who disagree with his opinion.

-Besides Embassy of God Church there are two other megachurches in Ukraine; Victory Church and Hillsong Church, and their pastors, Henry Madava and Evgenij Kasevich have not signed the statement.

-Political views
+In March 2016, the Russian Union of Christians of Evangelical Faith announced in a press release that Adelaja was in recovery after confessing before a conference of pastors to adultery with women in the church.
+The pastor denied the affair, citing an attempt by pastors to take his place and not having been to Russia for 10 years.

+Politics

-Adelaja supports Ukrainian nationalism, according to him Ukraine can only become independent through a nationalist mood.
+Adelaja supports Ukrainian nationalism: according to him Ukraine can only become independent through a nationalist mood.
 He considers it unfortunate that patriotism does not apply to all Ukrainians.
 "Only through the nationalistic mood can the Ukrainian nation become independent at all.
 If Ukrainians do not become more nationalistic, I am afraid that this country may come back under the Russian or Polish or Hungarian or some other yoke".

 Adelaja thinks racism is not typical of the Ukrainian society.
 "I think it is a more Russian phenomenon, which came here.
 But Russia also sees how bad racism is for a country's reputation".

-Adelaja was a strong supporter of the Orange Revolution.
-"Twelve years ago we were freed from Communism.
-Though we have had a different government with different uniforms since, the same corrupt people have remained in power.
-Now, Ukraine has its first opportunity to choose our own free way of life."
-He stated about the then candidate in and later winner of the 2004 Ukrainian presidential election Viktor Yushchenko: "He is a committed believer who is serious about his faith, and is influenced by God and the Bible".

-However, during the 2010 president elections Adelaja decided and called all affiliated churches to vote for Victor Yanukovich, the opponent of the "Orange" leaders (Tymoshenko and Yushchenko).